Famous Baroque Paintings That Walk You Through The Era Of Emotions!

 “Lord God, to whom all strength belongs, prosper what my hands are now to do for the greater glory of Jerusalem; for now, is the time to recover your heritage and to fight the ones who tried to assail us.”

-Artemisia and Caravaggio’s depictions of women’s bravery go side by side, but Artemisia’s depiction was more realistic and involved more effects of light and shadow.
+Artemisia and Caravaggio’s depictions of women’s bravery are compared, but Artemisia’s depiction is more realistic and involves more effects of light and shadow.

 This artwork now rests in Museo di Capodimonte, Naples, Italy.